 Play is vitally important to a cat’s mental and physical health, and it’s especially important for indoor cats.
 Even though cats may sleep up to 16 hours a day, when they’re awake, they need stimulation.
 The best way to accomplish this is with play, and the best toys are those that engage your domestic tiger’s natural hunt and prey instinct.
 The Ripple Rug does this in a super creative and fun way.Continue Reading

 Play is essential for your cat’s well-being.
-It mimics their natural hunting instinct, and it keeps kitty occupied.
-And while pet stores (and our product guide!) are brimming with cute and innovative toys, cat toys don’t have to expensive, and you don’t even have to leave the house to find new ones.
-If you cat hasn’t already shown you that there are plenty of household items that make great, and perfectly safe toys, here are some suggestions for you:Continue Reading
+It mimics their natural hunting instinct, and it keeps your kitty occupied.
+And while pet stores (and our product guide!) are brimming with cute and innovative toys, cat toys don’t have to be expensive, and you don’t even have to leave the house to find new ones.
+If your cat hasn’t already shown you that there are plenty of household items that make great, and perfectly safe toys, here are some suggestions for you:Continue Reading

 Interactive toys are a great way to keep your cats stimulated both mentally and physically, and a great way for both you and your cats to get in on the fun.

 Interactive toys fall into two categories: toys that your cats can play with on their own, and toys that are designed for joint play for cat and human.
 I introduced you to Interactive Puzzle Toys for Smart Cats a couple of months ago.

 Interactive toys provide fun for cat and human

 Toys such as feather teasers,wand toys or fishing pole type toys can provide hours of fun for you and for kitty.
 Playing with your cat is not only fun, it also increases the bond between the two of you.
 Here are some of my, and Allegra and Ruby’s, favorites:Continue Reading